Mehuldobriyal123/University-Management-System/README.md

 # University-Management-System
-Web based develop using Python
+Web based develop using Python with many modules which make it work simplier